maxio-com/ab-golang-sdk/doc/controllers/events.md

 ## Events Intro

-Chargify Events include various activity that happens around a Site.
+Advanced Billing Events include various activity that happens around a Site.
 This information is **especially** useful to track down issues that arise when subscriptions are not created due to errors.

-Within the Chargify UI, "Events" are referred to as "Site Activity".
-Full documentation on how to record view Events / Site Activty in the Chargify UI can be located [here](https://chargify.zendesk.com/hc/en-us/articles/4407864698139).
+Within the Advanced Billing UI, "Events" are referred to as "Site Activity".
+Full documentation on how to record view Events / Site Activty in the Advanced Billing UI can be located [here](https://maxio.zendesk.com/hc/en-us/articles/24250671733517-Site-Activity).

 ## List Events for a Site